karlhulme/sengi/readme.md

 > This package is used by Jsonotron service implementations, such as Jsonotron-express.
 Unless you are creating a new public interface for Jsonotron then you probably don't want to use this package directly!

-To instantiate a Jsonotron engine you have to provide 3 or 4 parameters:
+Instantiate a Jsonotron engine with a configuration object:

 * **docStore** - An object that implements the Jsonotron document store interface.